Types of CDL License to Get

 Driving certain commercial motor vehicles (CMVs) requires special skills and knowledge.
-Acquiring a CDL license through study and training proves the driver does possess these skills and knowledge.
-There are no online CDL classes currently available but there are online trade school programs available.
+Acquiring a CDL license or special endorsement through study and training proves the driver does possess the skills and knowledge required for them to be successful at their truck driving job.

 What is a CDL?

 On October 27, 1986, the Commercial Motor Vehicle Safety Act was signed into law, which made getting your CDL a more stringent process.
 The goal of the new law was to improve highway safety by ensuring that drivers of large trucks and buses were qualified to operate those vehicles.
 The act also made sure that unsafe and unqualified drivers were removed from the highways.
 The CMV Safety Act retained the state’s right to issue a driver’s license but established minimum national standards states must meet when issuing CDLs.

 CDL – The Commercial Driver’s License